University of Wisconsin–Madison

 Processing in Workday

 A temporary change in responsibilities is processed as a Temporary Work Assignment (TWA) allowance in Workday.
 A TWA allowance is similar to a temporary increase in the worker’s base compensation rate, except in Workday the base compensation and Temporary Work Assignment are entered and maintained separately.
+Additionally, a TWA will not pay to an employee who is on a leave of absence.

 A temporary change in responsibilities is processed in Workday by either a Job Change or Compensation Change, depending on whether the employee has an SJD.
 Employees who do not have an SJD include all employees in Job Groups Category C, Faculty, Instructional Category, as well as some in Job Groups Research and Executive.
 Check the Titles with No SJD for a full list of titles.